Brooklyn Child Custody Attorney

 The Process of Determining Child Custody in Brooklyn

 Understanding the steps required to secure child custody can ease much of the stress involved.
 The process usually begins with a petition for custody filed in family court.
-Parents may be encouraged to reach an agreement through Divorce Mediation, which can foster cooperative parenting and minimize courtroom involvement.
+Parents may be encouraged to reach an agreement through divorce mediation, which can foster cooperative parenting and minimize courtroom involvement.

 If parents cannot agree, the court may order a child custody evaluation to assess each parent’s suitability and relationship with the child.
 The court reviews factors such as the child’s wishes, each parent’s home environment, and their ability to provide for the child’s emotional and physical needs.
 Proceedings culminate in the judge’s decision, which always considers the child’s welfare and stability.